 ZH: As you think about leaders in your life and some of these concepts, it may be an “ah-ha” moment of realization on why the person acted the way that they did.
 Our leader can become addicted to being right without even realizing it times, and that’s really what we started out with.

-Our listeners may even see a little bit this in themselves as they hold up this concept of being addicted to being right to the proverbial mirror.
+Our listeners may even see a little bit of this in themselves as they hold up this concept of being addicted to being right to the proverbial mirror.

 Let’s walk through some practical steps that we can begin to grow through this trap.

-JT: When I think about this issue, we all have a little bit of it of these characteristics.
+JT: When I think about this issue, we all have a little bit of of these characteristics.

 - Watch your team around you, watch how they respond to you if you ask them a really challenging question about the business, one that you know where someone might be a little free to tell you the real truth.